Holden Pond, Florida, USA

 - Statistics / Weather / Helpful Links

 Looking for Holden Pond cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Holden Pond is a 51-acre lake southeast of the town of Hawthorne in Alachua County, Florida.
 Alachua County has numerous small, tucked away lakes and ponds, but most are private and do not allow public access; Holden Pond is an exception.
 A public boat ramp grants anglers access to the lake as well as adjoining Little Orange Lake.